Have you heard about the School Based Health Center (SBHC)?

 Is signing up for the School Based Health Center required?

 Giving permission and signing up for the School-Based Health Center is not required but is a recommended service provided by Coast Community Health Center for students, staff, and families of the School District.
 The goal is to shorten time away from school and lower absences for students, staff, and parents.
 We encourage you to use the benefits of school-based care.
-Services are voluntary and available to School District Students, staff, and their families.
+Services are voluntary and available to School District Students.
+Certain SBHC locations may also provide services to school district staff, families, and/or members of the community.

 1010 First Street SE Suite 110